This post contains affiliate links. Read my disclosure policy here.

 This Chickpea Noodle Soup is the best meal to make when you need a little comfort.
 It has the perfect combination of veggies, chickpeas, and noodles to make you feel at home!
 Plus, it's made with pantry staples and ready in just 35 minutes!

-I'm coming at you with another full-on comfort meal that your family is going to love!
+I'm coming to you with another full-on comfort meal that your family is going to love!
 This Chickpea Noodle Soup is in heavy rotation around here and we just can't get enough!

 It's the best choice when the cold weather hits because it's comforting, hearty, and warming.
 Plus, it's budget-friendly and so easy to make.
 Most of my soup recipes fit into this category as well.

 This soup is totally kid-friendly and it's easy to customize for picky eaters.
 My kiddo loves this noodle soup and always asks for seconds.
 He's also a big fan of my sopa de fideo which is packed with noodly goodness, too.

 ️🌟 This is a quick overview with step-by-step photos.
 For the complete ingredient amounts and instructions, scroll down to the recipe card below.

 This hearty noodle soup requires simple ingredients and many can be substituted.
 Here's what you will need and some quick notes to get you started.

 - Fusilli - you can also use rotini, gemelli, rotelle or radiatori pasta.
 You can really use any type of pasta, but you may need to reduce the amount by half if it's a smaller variety.
 Cook time may vary too.

 - Onion - you can also use leeks or shallots or a blend of both.

 - Carrots and Celery - these create a delicious base flavor, so I would try to stick with them.
 If you don't like one, you can replace it with leeks, parsnips, or a handful of mushrooms.
 The flavor will vary, but will still be delish!